BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-02/pc-chapter-02.md

 * 7:21  Who is Vicky Brasseur and what does she do?

+She is a former Software Engineer and is now doing freelancing to help company sustainablity use Free and Open Source Project

 * 8:45 What has changed the most in regards to the term OpenSource in the last 25+ years?

+OpenSource has become the default to many things such as development

 * 10:00 What is assumed to now be the default development pattern for new software?

+It is assumed that you have to start with Open Source for development for new software

 * 13:00 According to Randall, when a company publishes its code as OpenSource, what do they gain?

+They gain resources for anyone that is interested in their software

 * 15:57 What do companies struggle with when they decide to opensource their codebase and core-products and how do they solve it?